 - Joy contains words associated with a feeling of lightness, centeredness, calmness of energy/breath and limbs, upward-oriented facial expressions (smiles), soft eye contact or gently closed eyes.
 Energy is comfortably oriented towards one’s center or the center of another.
 A feeling of joy indicates satisfied needs in a given moment.

 - Fear contains words aligned with some form of flight or freeze response-- dilated pupils/widening eyes, tightening in the chest as well as in the muscles and/or limbs one would use to move elsewhere.
 Rapid, shallow energy moving quickly in the mind, heart, breath and limbs.
 Fear indicates a need for more information or a greater sense of safety.

 - Sadness has words associated with a heaviness or numbness/lack of sensation in the limbs or torso as well as downward-weighted lower lip (frown/pout), downward eye contact/gaze and/or head movement.
-Crying, sobbing and clenching of the center body.
-Slow, heavy energy moving through the body.
+Crying, welling and clenching of the center body.
+Energy moves slowly through the body.
 Sadness indicates a need for connection-- to one's self, to another or to purpose.

 - The Anger section is comprised of words that are often expressed in a fight response--heat/increased blood flow in the limbs/face, furrowed eyebrows and tightening in the jaw/mouth/lips.
 Energy has an intense vibration and a forward/outward/through another directionality to it.
 Anger indicates a need for something to move or change.